SQL API Reference

 | Schema | Required (CREATE TABLE) | Schema-free |

-| Queries | Rich (WHERE, JOIN, etc.) | Prefix scans, range queries |
+| Queries | Rich (WHERE, joins, aggregates) | Prefix scans, range queries |

-| Use Case | Structured data, analytics | Hierarchical keys, JSON docs |
+| Use case | Structured data, analytics | Hierarchical keys, JSON docs |

 | Performance | Optimized for complex queries | Ultra-fast point lookups |